The Median Class and Superrigidity of Actions on CAT(0) Cube Complexes: Introduction

 \begin{cor} Let $X$ be a finite dimensional CAT(0) cube complex with a non-elementary action $\Gamma\to\Aut(X)$.
 Then for all $n\geq2$ and $1\leq p<\infty$

-where $m\geq1$ is the number of irreducible factors in the essential core of the $\Gamma$-action on $X$. \end{cor} This result might not be sharp, in the sense that $\hb^2(\Gamma,\ell^p(\frakH(X)^{(n)}))$ could be in some cases infinite dimensional.
+where $m\geq1$ is the number of irreducible factors in the essential core of the $\Gamma$-action on $X$. \end{cor} This result might not be sharp, in the sense that $\hb^2(\Gamma,\ell^p(\frakH(X)^n))$ could be in some cases infinite dimensional.

-We show moreover in Proposition~\ref{prop:restriction} that the median class of $X$ behaves naturally also with respect to taking appropriate sub complexes.

-Recently Bestvina--Bromberg--Fujiwara have announced the proof of the non-vanishing of the second bounded cohomology with general uniformly convex Banach spaces as coefficients and for weakly properly discontinuous actions on CAT(0) spaces in the presence of a rank one isometry (that is an isometry whose axis does not bound a half flat).
+On a similar vein Bestvina--Bromberg--Fujiwara have proven the non-vanishing of the second bounded cohomology with general uniformly convex Banach spaces as coefficients and for weakly properly discontinuous actions on CAT(0) spaces in the presence of a rank one isometry (that is an isometry whose axis does not bound a half flat), \cite{Bestvina_Bromberg_Fujiwara}.

-However, in Theorem~\ref{thm_intro:main}, we are neither assuming that the action of $\Gamma\to\Aut(X)$ is proper or weakly properly discontinuous, nor that the CAT(0) cube complex is proper or has a cocompact group of automorphisms.
+Our results are different in that in Theorem~\ref{thm_intro:main}, we are neither assuming that the action of $\Gamma\to\Aut(X)$ is proper or weakly properly discontinuous, nor that the CAT(0) cube complex is proper or has a cocompact group of automorphisms.

 Moreover in the CAT(0) cube complex is a product, then there are no rank one isometries.
 Caprace--Sageev proved \cite{Caprace_Sageev} that there is always a decomposition of a CAT(0) cube complex analogous to the decomposition of symmetric spaces into ``irreducible" (or ``rank one") factors.
 Our result is not sensitive to this decomposition and hence also applies to products.